bitcointranscripts/bitcointranscripts/wasabi/research-club/checking-bitcoin-balances-privately.md

 Speaker 2: 00:19:48

-And the filters are as large as the number of BEC 32 addresses in the blocks?
+And the filters are as large as the number of Bech32 addresses in the blocks?

 Samir Menon: 00:19:55